xephonhq/notes-on-tsdb/book/02-basic/primitive/integer.md

 - [ ] emphasis [bijection](https://en.wikipedia.org/wiki/Bijection,_injection_and_surjection) for encoding
 - [ ] why use two's complement encoding instead of one bit for sign
   - bijection
+  - signed extension is easier?
+- [ ] csapp 2.3 integer arithmetic
+- [ ] is truncate allowed in language like Rust? or there will be compiler warning? (it's essentially unsafe behavior ...)

 ## Unsigned Integer